tbielawa/Taboot/docs/rst/gettingstarted.rst

     **MegaFrobber**: `Reach out and Frob some one!` ™

-You are a sysadmin for `FriendFrobber.com`, makers of the widely popular social networking service `MegaFrobber`.
+You are a sysadmin for `FriendFrobber.com`, makers of the wildly popular social networking service `MegaFrobber`.
 As such, you are responsible for maintaining the application servers in their high-availability web cluster.
 Part of that responsibility includes